 “Small and medium-sized businesses are the No. 1 target for attackers because they don’t have the security in place and they haven’t deployed the technology they should have years ago,” said Rob Krug, network security architect at Avast Business.

-Danger abounds for small business owners and their remote workforces as they navigate this new normal.
-Cybersecurity attacks are coming at them from everywhere.
+Danger abounds for small business owners and their remote workforces as they navigate remote work.
 Small business owners need to protect their networks, make sure they’re safe when using third-party software, and prevent their remote workers from clicking on the wrong thing.

 Security is a herculean task, but an important one.
 Recovering from a cyberattack can be costly and time-consuming.
 Many small businesses don’t survive it.
 Staying one step ahead of the bad guys is the first line of defense.
 That comes from knowing the cybersecurity risks, including the following:

 “Adding RDP servers opened up businesses to an external world, putting them at risk,” said Kurt Baumgartner, principal security researcher at Kaspersky.